sspark1973/C-Prog/README.txt

 		You must add C:\MinGW\bin; to your user PATH environment variable manually.
 		You can permanently add C:\MinGW\bin; to your PATH by following the instructions in the "Environment Settings" section on the MinGW Getting Started page.

+/* create a new branch named "feature_x" and switch to it using * git checkout -b feature_x

+/* switch back to master */
+git checkout master

+/* and delete the branch again */ git branch -d feature_x

+/* a branch is not available to others unless you push the branch to your remote repository */ git push origin <branch>

+/* to update your local repository to the newest commit, execute */ git pull

+/* in your working directory to fetch and merge remote changes. to merge another branch into your active branch (e.g. master), use */ git merge <branch>

+/* it's recommended to create tags for software releases. */ git tag 1.0.0 1b2e1d63ff

+git log
+/* To see only the commits of a certain author: */ git log --author=bob
+/* To see a very compressed log where each commit is one line */ git log --pretty=oneline git log --graph --oneline --decorate --all
+/* See only which files have changed:  */ git log --name-status git log --help

+git checkout -- <filename>
+/* If you instead want to drop all your local changes and commits, fetch the latest history from the server and point your local master branch at it like this */ git fetch origin git reset --hard origin/master

+/* use colorful git output */
+git config color.ui true
+/* show log on just one line per commit */ git config format.pretty oneline

+/* use interactive adding */
+git add -i